-It is important to transition from your pilgrimage thoughtfully.
+It is helpful to transition from a pilgrimage site thoughtfully.

 As the end of a pilgrimage grows near, some people are tempted to “check out” and begin to focus on their post-pilgrimage life.
 Notice if this urge comes up for you.
-If so, you can choose to stay—mentally, physically and spiritually.
+If so, you can choose to stay—mentally, physically, and spiritually.
 Don’t miss out on the opportunity to integrate more of your experience as you prepare to leave.
+It’s not over!

 Questions to explore in your journal or with a trusted pilgrim: